-Name and Age Principal Occupation and Business Experience Period of Service as a Director Expiration of Term for Which Proposed Glenn E. Corlett, 68 Mr. Corlett is currently a consultant and professor of Accounting at Ohio University.
+Name and Age Principal Occupation and Business Experience Period of Service as a Director Expiration of Term for Which Proposed Glenn E. Corlett, 70 Mr. Corlett is currently Dean Emeritus of The College Of Business at Ohio University.
 From July 1997 through June 2007, Mr. Corlett was the Dean and the Philip J. Gardner Leadership Professor at The College of Business at Ohio University.
-Mr. Corlett currently serves as a director and Chairman of the audit committee for Rocky Brands, Inc. Mr. Corlett also serves as a director of the following companies: Inn-Ohio, Inc., Copernicus, Therapeutics, Inc., Grange Insurance Companies and Palmer-Donavin Manufacturing Corporation.
-2004 to date 2014

-Name and Age Principal Occupation and Business Experience Period of Service as a Director Term Expiration Michael E. Gibbons, 59 Mr. Gibbons is the founder and Managing Director of Brown Gibbons Lang & Company, an investment bank.
-Mr. Gibbons serves as a member of the executive committee for Global M&A, Dublin, Ireland; on the board of directors, audit committee and chairman of the finance and planning committee for Associated Estates Realty Corporation (AEC), Richmond Hts., Ohio; Vice-Chairman and on the board of trustees and executive committee for Greater Cleveland Sports Commission, Cleveland, Ohio; on the Regional Advisory Board for U.S. Bank N.A.
-(USB); and on the visiting committee for Case Western Reserve University Weatherhead School of Management, Cleveland, Ohio.
-2008 to date 2014 R. Steven Kestner, 57 Since September 1979, Mr. Kestner has been an attorney with the law firm Baker & Hostetler LLP, and has been Executive Partner of that firm since January 2004.
+Mr. Corlett currently serves as a director and Chairman of the audit committee for Rocky Brands, Inc. Mr. Corlett also serves as a director of the following companies: Integrity Insurance, Copernicus Therapeutics, Inc., Grange Insurance Companies and Palmer-Donavin Manufacturing Corporation.
+2004 to date 2016 Michael E. Gibbons, 61 Mr. Gibbons is the founder and Managing Director of Brown Gibbons Lang & Company, an investment bank.
+Mr. Gibbons serves as Chairman and is a member of the executive committee for Global M&A, Dusseldorf, Germany; on the board of directors, audit committee and chairman of the finance and planning committee for Associated Estates Realty Corporation (AEC), Richmond Heights., Ohio; on the board of trustees and executive committee for Greater Cleveland Sports Commission, Cleveland, Ohio; on the board of trustees for Ohio Israeli Chamber of Commerce, Cleveland, Ohio; and on the visiting committee for Case Western Reserve University Weatherhead School of Management, Cleveland, Ohio.
+2008 to date 2016 R. Steven Kestner, 59 Since September1979, Mr. Kestner has been an attorney with the law firm Baker & Hostetler LLP, and has been Chairman of that firm since January 2004.
 Mr. Kestner serves on the Board of Trustees for The Cleveland Museum of Art and the Board of Directors for the Greater Cleveland Partnership.
-2008 to date 2014 Randall M. Ruhlman, 53 President of Ruhlman Motorsports, a racecar company, since 1987.
-1998 to date 2014
+2008 to date 2016 Randall M. Ruhlman, 55 President of Ruhlman Motorsports, a racecar company, from 1987 to 2012.
+1998 to date 2016